THE PARADIGM SHIFT

 We have mastered the art of treating disease.
 It is time to master the science of preemption.

-Global health has a structural flaw: Prevention is everyone’s job, but no one’s primary profession.
-Preemptology creates the world’s first medical specialty dedicated exclusively to stopping disease before it begins.
+Global health has a structural flaw: prevention is acknowledged as essential, yet it remains no one's primary profession.
+No medical specialty exists whose sole mandate is to stop disease before it begins.
+Preemptology is that discipline.

 Why Global Health Needs a New Medical Discipline